Takakiriy/typrm/README.md

 you can jump to the displayed path and line number by holding down the Ctrl key and clicking.

-The maximum number of lines displayed is 5.
-This number of lines can be changed with `TYPRM_SNIPPET_LINE_COUNT` environment variable or `--snippet-line-count` option.

 Specify the path of the folder containing the file to be searched in the `TYPRM_FOLDER` environment variable or the `--folder` option.